 Upon completion of her fellowship Blankenship was hired to stay on at PSR as an energy and security analyst and the national student coordinator in order to continue the work with emphasis on Iran, energy security, foreign policy, non-proliferation, and global warming.
 At the same time she interned with both the Alliance for Peacebuilding and Pugwash Conferences on Science and World Affairs looking at Early Warning mechanisms, Track II Diplomacy, the Global Peace Index with the first, and Middle East security, nuclear non-proliferation and natural resource conflict with the latter – including publishing a paper on water conflict (“Kashmiri Water: Good Enough for Peace?”, 2007).

-Current Activities: Blankenship is the Regional Peace and Conflict Advisor with the UN World Food Program covering the Middle East, North Africa and Eastern Europe.
+Current Activities: Blankenship is the Regional Conflict and Emergency Analyst for MENA and Eastern Europe with UN World Food Programme.
 Based in Cairo she provides technical support and guidance to 19 countries on peace, conflict and emergency preparedness, ranging from political and security analysis to ensuring conflict sensitivity across programs and operations, to strategic risk forecasting and developing contingency plans for conflicts and other emergencies.
 In a part-time capacity she is also a Conflict Analyst and Humanitarian Access Advisor with the Centre for Excellence in Disaster Management and Humanitarian Assistance (INDOPACOM, DOD), supporting CFE to develop new content and training in advanced Civilian-Military engagement and operational planning for conflict zones and complex emergencies.
 She develops and delivers training to the U.S. military and allied forces on operating in complex emergencies, and conducts in-depth research and scenario forecasting for conflict-linked emergencies in the Asia Pacific in conjunction with senior military leadership.
 Finally, she is the Co-Founder and Director of Programs of Equal Playing Field, a non-profit challenging gender inequality in and through sport at grassroots and elite levels.
 Since 2017 they have set five Guinness World Records in soccer, engaged 8000 girls and women through local camps, and are represented by female athletes, coaches, trainers, referees, and leading women in sport from 32 countries across six continents.

 Before assuming her current jobs with WFP and CFE, she spent 2016-2019 as the Regional Analyst for the International NGO Safety Organisation’s Syria program, assessing geopolitical, Whole-of-Syria and crossborder conflict and security dynamics in order to advise 168 humanitarian NGOs on safety and access at operational and strategic levels.
 Based in Jordan she also worked in Iraq, Turkey and Lebanon.